WORLD RIVERS PROJECT

 I spent a week near the river soaking my fabric and thinking about the project and what it could be.

 When quietly working in nature unexpected and delightful things happen.
 On the morning wild horses came to drink.

-Daily, I experienced conditons and learned about currents, weight, and wind.
+Daily, I experienced conditions and learned about currents, weight, and wind.

-The fabric trailed in the river for a week, yet changed very little, but for being embued with a story.
+The fabric trailed in the river for a week, yet changed very little, but for being imbued with a story.